 As a Supervisor, you might encounter issues based on (inter)cultural communication, scheduling issues, time management problems, trust in teams and different views on academic research within your team.
-Next to that, this year will prove to be extra challenging, since you will be most likely still be dealing with (partly)remotely functioning teams, due to the Covid-19 situation.

 For most students, this is their first ever experience in an honours programme, but also working on an academic and interdisciplinary challenge with students from other faculties.